-- The Company continued to advance the HYTEN flowsheet development comprising the integration of the ATEN Waste Heat to Power Technology with a proven, high efficiency alkaline electrolyser and expanding the HYTEN patent to include PEM and Solid oxide electrolyser solutions for the production of zero emission hydrogen fuel. - Secured a positive assessment of its HYTEN 'Waste Heat to Hydrogen' technology Preliminary International Patent application with all claims confirmed as novel, inventive and compliant with the PCT.
-The preliminary assessment encompasses HYTEN systems that incorporate all of alkaline, proton exchange membrane and solid oxide electrolyser technologies.
+- Volt continued to advance the HYTEN flowsheet development comprising the integration of the ATEN Waste Heat to Power Technology with a proven, high efficiency alkaline electrolyser and expanding the HYTEN patent to include PEM and Solid oxide electrolyser solutions for the production of zero emission hydrogen fuel. - In 2022, Volt secured a positive assessment of its HYTEN 'Waste Heat to Hydrogen' technology Preliminary International Patent application with all claims confirmed as novel, inventive and compliant with the PCT.
+The preliminary assessment encompasses HYTEN systems that incorporate all of alkaline, proton exchange membrane and solid oxide electrolyser technologies. - Volt has lodged HYTEN Patent Applications in Australasia, Eurasia and North America.